Uvez/Cypress_tests/README.md

 ## Running task.task.html as localhost and update the localhost in env file
 To run `task.html` as host.
 Follow the below steps
-* Run the following command in cmd
+* Run the following command in cmd where `task.html` is stored in the directory.
     `serve`

 * Verify and check the localhost e.g which port it is being executed.
     `e.g http://localhost:3000/task`

+* to stop the server - Use `CTRL + C`

 * Update the localhost URL into cypress.config.js in env as below.